|Barcelona (Portland Harbor), NY|

 Head Keepers: Joshua Lane (1829 – 1841), Nathaniel Bird (1841 – 1845), Joshua Lane (1845 – 1846), Joshua La Due (1846 – 1849), Richard Kenyon (1849 – 1855), Thomas Taylor (1855 – 1856), William Britton (1856 – 1859).

 Located alongside Highway 5 in Barcelona.
-The lighthouse is privately owned.
-Grounds/dwelling/tower closed.
+The lighthouse is owned by New York State Office of Parks, Recreation and Historic Preservation.
+Grounds/dwelling open.
+Tower closed.

 Pictures on this page copyright Kraig Anderson, used by permission.